The Complete History of Chicago's Famous Lake Shore Drive.

 In this 1938 photograph, Lake Shore Drive ends at Foster Avenue.
 You can see the Edgewater Hotel further North in the picture.

-Construction work at the Sheridan Road and Hollywood Avenue intersection was completed in 1954.
+Construction work at the intersection of Sheridan Road and Hollywood Avenue was completed in 1954.
 Vehicles from the North will turn east onto the outer drive's extension, the new northside terminus of the outer drive.

 South Lake Shore Drive Heading North to Downtown in 1966.